Botanical Ingredient

 Anethum graveolens

-Dill is a tall, feathery annual in the Apiaceae family with a history of medicinal use stretching back to ancient Egypt, Greece, and Rome.
-Its primary active compounds — carvone, limonene, and anethofuran — are found in both the leaves and seeds and carry documented anti-inflammatory, antimicrobial, and antispasmodic properties.
+Dill is a tall, feathery annual in the Apiaceae family with a history of traditional use stretching back to ancient Egypt, Greece, and Rome.
+Its primary compounds — carvone, limonene, and anethofuran — are found in both the leaves and seeds and contribute to its distinctive aromatic profile.
 In InVine's Florida garden, dill performs best in the cooler winter months before bolting in summer heat.

 Dill plant with delicate feathery green fronds